stackitcloud/terraform-provider-stackit/docs/resources/mariadb_instance.md

 ### Optional

 - `parameters` (Attributes) Configuration parameters.
-Since the API only allows updating these through a PATCH request, removing a previsouly configured field from your Terraform configuration won't replace its value in the API.
-To update a previously configured field, please explicitly set a new value for it. (see [below for nested schema](#nestedatt--parameters))
+Please note that removing a previously configured field from your Terraform configuration won't replace its value in the API.
+To update a previously configured field, explicitly set a new value for it. (see [below for nested schema](#nestedatt--parameters))

 ### Read-Only